Cyclone Kelvin: Impacts

 CIMMS microwave image of Cyclone Kelvin making landfall.

 Fallen trees and property damages were reported at Anna Plains Station and Nita Downs, where the cyclone made landfall.
 Minor damages was also reported in Broome as well.
 Infrastructural damage in excess of AUS$16 million (US$12.7 million) also occurred along the Great Northern Highway due to the heavy rainfall and flooding.
 The flooding caused some parts of the highway to be closed, especially between Broome and Roebuck Plains, as well as between Willare and Sandfire roadhouses.
 The closure cut off the supply chain between towns in Kimberley and caused shortages of food supplies in the region.
 Repairs were estimated to take months, due to repeated impacts from previous cyclones, which weakened road infrastructure.
 A bridge along the highway across the Logue River that had been damaged by previous cyclones was overtopped by flooding yet again, setting back progress in repairing the bridge and lengthening its closure.
 Initial repairs to the bridge ultimately cost AUS$2 million, and permanent repairs were estimated to cost AUS$16 million.
 Due to flooding, a man was stranded in Eco Beach Resort and had to be airlifted.
 More than half of Mandora Station was inundated by flooding.

 Even as Kelvin weakened to a tropical low, thunderstorms impacted southern parts of the state.
 Cascade received 106 mm (4.2 in) of rainfall, Scaddan received 85 mm (3.3 in), Grass Patch 65 mm (2.5 in), and parts of Esperance about 50 mm (2 in).
 Overall, Cyclone Kelvin in caused an estimated AUS$25 million ($25 million in 2018 USD) in losses throughout Australia.

 In the aftermath of the storm, floodwaters quickly hampered the relief efforts to the areas impacted by the cyclone.
-Western Australia Department of Fire and Emergency Services had to charter a plane and dropped supplies from the plane to the Aboriginal Australians in Dampier Peninsula and Anna Plains Station as part of disaster assistance efforts.
+Western Australia Department of Fire & Emergency Services had to charter a plane and dropped supplies from the plane to the Aboriginal Australians in Dampier Peninsula and Anna Plains Station as part of disaster assistance efforts.
 These efforts, which were jointly funded by the Australian federal government and state government of Western Australia, were made available to Laverton, Wyndham–East Kimberley, Derby–West Kimberley and Broome local government areas.
 Volunteers from State Emergency Service (SES) also took charter planes to assist efforts in Eighty Mile Beach region.